QuantEcon/lecture-source-jl/rst_files/getting_started.rst

     git clone https://github.com/quantecon/lecture-jl-notebooks

-This will download directory with the notebooks in the working directory
+This will download the repository with the notebooks in the working directory

 Then, ``cd`` to that location